gorgitko/analysis_of_gene_expression/Exercises/E02-intro_to_R/intro_to_Rmd.knit.md

 will suppress all warnings produced by this chunk.
 See [knitr options](https://yihui.name/knitr/options/).

-You can set these options globally via `knitr` package:
+You can set these options globally via `opts_chunk$set()` function from `knitr` package.
+For example, this will suppress warnings from all chunks, but individual chunks can override this option:

 ```r
 library(knitr)
 opts_chunk$set(warning = FALSE)
 ```

-And override them in individual chunks.

 JavaScript and CSS are also [supported](https://bookdown.org/yihui/rmarkdown/language-engines.html#javascript-and-css).
 Code in chunks of type `js` and `css` will be put to `<script>` and `<style>` tags inside `<head>`.